pricedown/Chess/README.md

-# Chess
+# This is an educational project
-This is the backend code for an assignment where we challenged ourselves to create a Chess base that:
+We challenged ourselves to create a Chess base that:
 - Is polymorphic & modular by inheritance
 - Uses immutable pieces stored by very difficult-to-manage types